bobjflong/shelduck/readme.md

     addr: 8080
 ```

-This fixed ngrok URL is what you should use to create subscriptions to the service you are testing.
+This fixed ngrok URL is what you should use to create subscriptions in the service you are testing.

 * A web-service is run to catch and record incoming webhooks.